 - Immediate administrative action will be taken to end the harassment, provide support and prevent the recurrence of violations.

 - If a student decides to pursue a formal investigation, the Title IX Deputy Coordinator contacts a member of the Sexual Misconduct Response Team (SMRT) with a copy of the initial meeting and report.
 Reporters and alleged offenders have the right to indicate when they would not like to have an investigator because of a potential conflict of interest.
-The Title IX Coordinator is notified that a report has been submitted to the Sexual Misconduct Response Team.
+The Title IX Coordinator is notified that a report has been submitted to the SMRT.